Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction.

 This gallery is a playground for the imagination, where clever projections create a mesmerizing experience on mirrored surfaces.
 It's like diving into a world where Surrealism meets Post-Impressionism.
 Keep your eyes peeled for iconic pieces like The Scream by Munch and Klimt's The Tree of Life, both dripping with emotion and meaning!

 For every art enthusiast, knowing fine details about the brushwork and color palette is usually very important.
 Color in Motion gallery lets you understand the nitty-gritty of masterpieces like Van Gogh's Self-Portrait and The Waterlily Pond by Monet.
 You can check out each brush stroke and paint splash closely as the artwork is projected on the expansive walls of the room.
-This gallery is perhaps the most colorful of them all!

 Henri Rousseau's The Dream is a masterpiece from 1910 that takes you right into this surreal jungle world.
 A naked woman lies in the midst of it, surrounded by strange, symbolic beasts.
 It's got that dreamy, hallucinatory vibe that really plays with the boundary between reality and imagination.
 No wonder it's a precursor to Surrealism!

 You can see Monet's genius in The Waterlily Pond: Green Harmony.
-When you see it blown up on a massive scale, you're instantly pulled into the scenery, like you are standing beside that peaceful pond.
-His brushwork is just so loose and effortless, but it still captures every little detail of the scene.
+When you see it blown up on a massive scale, you're instantly pulled into the scenery, standing beside that peaceful pond.
+His brushwork is so loose and effortless, but it still captures every little detail of the scene.
 You can almost hear the soft rustle of leaves and feel the stillness of the water.

-Cézanne's Avenue at Chantilly really pulls you into its quiet, empty landscape.
-It's just a road with trees, but the way he paints it feels so alive.
-The colors are vibrant, and the way he plays with light and shadows gives the whole scene a soft, almost poetic quality.
-The perspective is kind of off, but that makes it stand out.
-It's like the artist is inviting you to walk down that road, leading you into the unknown.
+Cézanne's Avenue at Chantilly pulls you into its quiet, empty landscape.
+It's just a road with trees, yet it feels so alive.
+The colors are vibrant, and the way he plays with light and shadows gives the scene a soft, almost poetic quality.
+The perspective is off, but that makes it stand out.
+The artist is inviting you to walk down that road, leading you into the unknown.

-Address: 6 Marble Arch, London W1H 7AP
+Address: 6 Marble Arch, London W1H 7AP | Find on Maps

 Frameless showcases 42 stunning masterpieces by 29 legendary artists, including renowned names like Monet, Van Gogh, and Klimt.